lishing/dateflix/README.md

 ## USER STORIES - STRETCH GOALS
 As a movie lover, I want to view other users with similar favourite movies as I have.
-As a movie lover, I want to see my compatibility with other users based on our preference in movies.
+<br>As a movie lover, I want to see my compatibility with other users based on our preference in movies.